VFPAP/deployWPU/README.md

 OR

 To get the region identifier, just look at the URL of the page.
-It should be: console.\<location\>.oraclecloud.com/tenancy or end in: tenancy?region=\<location\>.
+It should be: cloud.oracle.com/tenancy?region=\<location\>.
 Your region is in the \<location\> value (Ex: uk-london-1).
 Copy that value and paste it in the same place where pasted the OCIDs.
 Alternatively, go to: https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm#About__entry__1 and copy the "Region Identifier" for the Home Region you selected when you created your account.
 Ex: if you chose "UK South (London)" you need to copy the value "uk-london-1".

 **Availability Domain**: